tsuda16k/materialmodifier/README.md

 Details of this package (e.g. image processing algorithm) will be described in the article below:

-Tsuda and Kawabata (under review). materialmodifier: an R package for image-based material editing.
+Tsuda and Kawabata (under review). materialmodifier: An R package of photo editing effects for material perception research.

 ## Dependencies